 This abridged version of Wendell Berry’s essay appeared as a full-page advertisement in the New York Times on Feb.
 9, 2003.
-An even shorter version for newspaper op-ed pages was distributed by The Land Institute’s Prairie Writers Circle and is available at this link on this site.
+An even shorter version for newspaper op-ed pages was distributed by The Land Institute’s Prairie Writers Circle.
 The longer original version of the essay ran in the March-April 2003 Orion magazine, and in oriononline.org.

 America!
 America!
 God mend thine every flaw, Confirm thy soul in self control, Thy liberty in law. — Katherine Lee Bates, America the Beautiful

 The new National Security Strategy published by the White House in September 2002, if carried out, would amount to a radical revision of the political character of our nation.
 Its central and most significant statement is this:

 While the United States will constantly strive to enlist the support of the international community, we will not hesitate to act alone, if necessary, to exercise our right of self-defense by acting preemptively against such terrorists … (p.
 6)